mls-m5/medit/README.md

 - [ ] Option to restore selection (gv)
 - [x] Status line for common operations (for example saving, changing mode)
 - [ ] Test: Add margin from the cursor to the bottom of the screen (when not on end of file)
-- [ ] Lsp urli-s with special characters is not handled properly
 - [ ] Fast way to create matching source for header (interaction with multiple alternative paths)
+- [ ] Reloada file lists when files are added or deleted (using the inotify code)

 ## Requirements